 Note 2.
-The indicators of regulatory acceptance evolved as consensus ratings developed in an ITRC A question mark (?) associated with a rating indicates significant uncertainty with the rating level. eral regu ic, and industry par ed Solvents (EA ACO) Team ors, aca
+The indicators of regulatory acceptance evolved as consensus ratings developed in an ITRC Enhanced Attenuation Chlorinated Solvents (EACO) Team meeting in 2004 that included state and federal regulators, academic, and industry participants.

+A question mark (?) associated with a rating indicates significant uncertainty with the rating level.